Project-Tick/projtlauncher.yongdohyun.org.tr/src/index.md

         <div class="subtitle">
           <p>Have your settings ever reset after launching an older version?
 Have you ever accidentally broken a world because you opened it in an old version?
           Are you tired of manually switching mods and installing modloaders for different versions?<p>
-          <p>Prism Launcher can help.
+          <p>ProjT Launcher can help.
 Each Minecraft instance has its own folder, with completely separate mods, resource packs, and settings for each instance.</p>
         </div>
         <br>
       </div>